malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Contains the original namespace of the Defender.
+Contains the original namespace of the enforcer.

 ### Policy